November 21, 2013

 Regarding the indications for gait training with the Lokomat in ataxic patients, it was considered that they should have sufficient trunk control to maintain an adequate posture during training.

 Trunk stability is based on three subsystems: passive (inert structures/bones and ligaments), active (muscles), and neural control.
 The three subsystems are interrelated and in neurological patients a dysfunction of the neural control is present.
 The proximal stability, specifically trunk control, allows selective movement in the lower limbs, thus enabling coordination and minimizing ataxic components of movement.

-Therefore, the main therapy goals with Lokomat gait training in addition to conventional physiotherapy in ataxic patients are:
+The main therapy goals with Lokomat gait training in addition to conventional physiotherapy in ataxic patients is:

 in order to provide a functional gait in a real context, both at home and in society.